gganeles/shabBOT/README.md

 `!leave (lv, uncoming, uncm) <optional event name OR index>`
 - Remove yourself from the list of attendees of an event.
 - If no event is referenced, the most recently created event is referenced.

-`!bringing (bring, br) <optional event name OR index> <what you are bringing>`
-- Records the name of the food that you are bringing, as well as the type of food (parsed by GPT 3.5 Turbo).
-- If no event is referenced, the most recently created event is referenced.

 `!needs <optional event name OR index> <optional *{number}>`